 Exclusive: Strengths and limitations of the AWS/Cisco partnership

-Cisco is now offering a hybrid system to run Kubernetes on AWS to provide an integrated platform that the companies say will simplify the process of building, securing, and connecting Kubernetes clusters across private data centres and the AWS cloud.
+Cisco is now offering a hybrid system to run Kubernetes on AWS to provide an integrated platform that the companies say will simplify the process of building, securing, and connecting Kubernetes clusters across private data centers and the AWS cloud.

-It seems like a match made in heaven for businesses struggling to digitise while juggling between cloud and traditional data centres.
+It seems like a match made in heaven for businesses struggling to digitise while juggling between cloud and traditional data centers.
 However, Iguazio CTO and co-founder Yaron Haviv says while there are certainly some positives from the partnership as hybrid solutions gain traction, there are also some limitations.